Suebi: Upper Danube, Alemanni and Juthungi

 In 213, the emperor Caracalla defeated a group of Germani who lived near the Raetian border on the Danube.
 Later descriptions of this by Dio Cassius report these Germani to be the people later called the Alamanni.
 If correct this would be their first appearance in history.
 They were a large and diverse group containing many smaller groups with their own names and leaders.
 Although they are never called Suebi in contemporary sources, scholars believe that many of these groups had Suebian origins.
 Archaeological evidence indicates a steady stream of technological materials arriving from Suebian areas outside the empire, including both the Elbe and Danube regions.
 During the third century, the Romans gave up control of the Agri Decumates.

 In 233 Germani on the Raetian border once again made major inroads across the Danube into the empire, and this led indirectly to the assassination of the emperor Severus Alexander in 235, whose reaction was seen as insufficient.
 This initiated the 50-year period of Roman weakness and disunity known as the crisis of the third century.
 The new emperor Maximinus Thrax defeated these Germani and recovered the borders, with great losses.
 Throughout the century the Rhine and Danube continued to be crossed by Germani, meaning not only the Alamanni, but also the non-Suebian Franks to their north.

 Further west, in 260 the Romans recorded a victory over the Juthungi near modern Augsburg, south of the Danube, and a monument created to celebrate this described these Juthungi as Semnones, a Suebian people from the Elbe.
-In the 4th century, Marcellinus Ammianus described the Juthungi as a one of the peoples making up the Alemanni.
+In the 4th century, Marcellinus Ammianus described the Juthungi as one of the peoples making up the Alemanni.
 In the whole region between the Main, Rhine, and Danuberivers, the Alemanni overran the old borders and were threatening new borders – sometimes raiding across them.
 During the reign of Probus (emperor 276-282), the disrupted situation in the east was also pushing Suebi, as well as Burgundians and Vandals, closer to the Rhine and Danube frontiers where they came into conflict with Roman forces.